-When a Frederick home seller is getting their home ready for the market, the look of the home is not the only thing to be considered; all five of the senses need to be given thought.
+When a home seller is getting their home ready for the market, the look of the home is not the only thing to be considered; homeowners need to consider all five of the senses.
 The most overlooked… the odors in the house.
-Overwhelming odors can be offputting to buyers at best, and leave a negative impression at worst.
+Overwhelming odors can be offputting to buyers at best, and leave a negative impression, at worst.
+Does your house pass the sniff-test?

-Here are 6 places in your home to pay attention to:
+Here are 7 places in your home that usually need attention:

 1. Closets – odors tend to build up in closets because they stay closed.